oracle/docker-images/OracleDatabase/SingleInstance/README.md

                       To enable archive log mode when creating the database (default: false).
                       Supported by Oracle Database 19.3 onwards.
        -e ENABLE_TCPS:
-                      To enable TCPS in the database.
+                      To enable TCPS connections for Oracle Database.
                       Supported by Oracle Database 19.3 onwards.
        -v /opt/oracle/oradata
                       The data volume to use for the database.